mahdyhamad/drop-pickup/README.md

 - To create a store, you have to create a client, then go to users and create a user and assign him/heer a client.
 - Logout from super user and login with store credentials and you should see you shipments and other details.

-`Note: if you made changes and did not see data, refresh the page`

 This is the main repo for Team Drop and Pickup.